zemingzhou30/scMAGCA/README.md

 ## <a name="Datasets">Datasets</a>

-Example datasets used in the article can be downloaded from https://doi.org/10.6084/m9.figshare.30899447
+Example datasets used in the article can be downloaded from https://doi.org/10.6084/m9.figshare.30899447, and the downloaded datasets should be placed in the "datasets" folder.

 ## <a name="Dependencies">Dependencies</a>